 Ten per cent of children under two-years-of-age in NZ will be hospitalised with an acute respiratory infection with 80 per cent of these being lower respiratory tract infections (ALRI); one quarter of which will be re-admitted in the future as a result of recurrent ALRI.

 The risk of being hospitalised is four to five times greater for children living in the most versus the least deprived 20 per cent of households, with similarly stark disparities among ethnicities.
-Dr Cameron Grant, a paediatrician at.
+Dr Cameron Grant, a paediatrician at the University of Auckland.

 What does this research project entail?